 - In-house IP knowledge is a luxury we can’t afford.
 The fact is, IP underpins your entire business – it is basically everything your business is outputting (products, services, marketing material, website, your branding, etc), and much of the infrastructure that supports your enterprise internally (bespoke software, templates, databases, confidential information, manuals).
 IP knowledge is vital to ensure your valuable and vulnerable IP is identified, protected, commissioned safely, managed thoughtfully, and someone can work closely with your external IP professionals, such as trade mark and patent attorneys.
 The question is: can you afford not to have in-house IP knowledge?

-If you are interested in intellectual property training for you and your team, click here for two 60 minute online IP training modules based on the half day learning program I have presented to over 1,200 Australian and New Zealand CEOs, directors, business owners, and top executives since 1997.
+If you are interested in intellectual property training for you and your team, contact me today and I can prepare a bespoke program based on the half day learning program I have presented to over 1,200 Australian and New Zealand CEOs, directors, business owners, and top executives since 1997.

 The more you understand intellectual property, the more valuable your business becomes.